data modeling

 Data modeling tools

-There are different tools that are necessary to create data models within a modern data stack.
+There are different data modeling tools that are necessary to create data models within a modern data stack.
 SQL is the foundation of most data models. dbt is the transformation tool of choice for analytics engineers like myself.
 And, lastly, a data warehouse is needed in order to store and power these transformations.

 SQL